Pilot (The Americans): Plot

-In a cocktail bar, Elizabeth Jennings (Keri Russell), disguised as a sex worker, talks to an FBI bureaucrat.
+In a cocktail bar, Elizabeth Jennings (Keri Russell), a KGB Illegal agent disguised as a sex worker, talks to an FBI bureaucrat.
 She takes him to a hotel room where she seduces him for information.
 Subsequently, Nikolai Timoshev (David Vadim), a KGB operative who has defected to the United States, is being watched by Philip Jennings (Matthew Rhys), Elizabeth's husband, and Rob (Chase Coleman).
 They stand in an alley waiting for Timoshev.
 As Timoshev approaches them, he realizes it is a setup and he runs, with Philip and Rob in pursuit.
 Philip captures him, but not before Rob is stabbed by Timoshev.
-Elizabeth picks the three of them up in a car and they drop Rob off at a nearby hospital, but miss the ship that would return Timoshev to Russia.
+Elizabeth picks the three of them up in a car and they drop Rob off at a nearby hospital, but miss the ship that would have returned Timoshev to Russia.

 At the FBI headquarters in Washington, D.C., Stan Beeman (Noah Emmerich) meets his new counter-intelligence partner, Chris Amador (Maximiliano Hernández).
 Their supervisor, Agent Mark Bartholomew (Michael Gaston), informs them that Timoshev failed to arrive.
 Meanwhile, Philip hides Timoshev in the trunk of his car in his garage, tied up and gagged.
 Philip threatens to kill him if he makes any noise.
 Philip then leaves the garage and goes into his home where Elizabeth and their two children, Paige (Holly Taylor) and Henry (Keidrich Sellati), get ready for school.
 In a flashback, a young Elizabeth is practicing fighting moves with her trainer.
-Timoshev takes over for the trainer.
-He and Elizabeth practice.
+Timoshev takes over from the trainer.
+He and Elizabeth start to practice.
 Timoshev gets aggressive and eventually rapes her.
-Back in the present day, Philip, in disguise, meets with Martha Hanson (Alison Wright), a woman who works in Agent Bartholomew’s office.
+Back in the present day, Philip, in disguise, meets with Martha Hanson (Alison Wright), a woman who works in Agent Bartholomew's office.
 Philip probes her for information on Timoshev, to which she reveals that the FBI have the car description and license plate number used for the kidnapping and that it was carried out by two men and a woman.
 Later, Philip tells Elizabeth everything the FBI have on them.